pulibrary/pulsearch-solr/README.md

 Adjust any paths as needed.
 Note that the memory setting are __extremely__ conservative, and that we're likely to change garbage collection strategies.

-Note also that the value you set for JETTY_USER needs to own the application (SOLR_HOME) directory and the log directory.
-You won't get any handy log messages about what's wrong if you don't don this, so do it.
+Note also that the value you set for JETTY_USER needs to own the application directory (`solr.solr.home` above) and the log directory.
+You won't get any handy log messages about what's wrong if you don't do this, so do it.

 You can now start Solr with `jetty.sh start`.